Giger22/Stash-tray-icon-Linux/README.md

 [Zsh](https://stackoverflow.com/questions/11530090/adding-a-new-entry-to-the-path-variable-in-zsh),
 [archive.is](https://archive.ph/quobn).

 5. Run main.py with command python main.py and your default browser should start now and connect to a port 9999 on localhost.
 Plase exit with an "Quit" option in a tray icon as exiting with ctrl+c does not kill process yet and an icon stays.
 Alternatively you can download .desktop file (and add your username) and .bin file nad just run it like normal program.
-You need to create .bin file yourself with nuitka3 or download from [Anonymfile.com](https://anonymfile.com/59re5/main.bin)
+You need to download .bin file [from herem](https://github.com/Giger22/Stash-tray-icon-Linux/releases/tag/0.1) or create .bin file yourself with nuitka3.

 | Algorithm        | Hash           |
 | ------------- |:-------------:|